ipfs/team-mgmt/README.md

 ### Tracking Repo Activity

-We recommend trying using [Octobox](https://octobox.io/) as a way to keep up to date with different issues, tags, notifications and so on accross Github.
+We recommend trying using [Octobox](https://octobox.io/) as a way to keep up to date with different issues, tags, notifications and so on across Github.

 ## Synchronous Communication